-mæ architects have designed and delivered this affordable housing project in New Islington, one of the seven Millennium Community projects in the UK, following their appointment by clients Great Places Housing Group in 2009.
-Our scheme - christened 'The Guts' by residents owing to the site's central position in the 'belly' of the New Islington masterplan - was completed in April 2012.
+Mæ have designed and delivered this affordable housing project in New Islington, one of the seven Millennium Community projects in the UK, for Great Places Housing Group.
+Our scheme - christened 'The Guts' by residents owing to the site's central position in the 'belly' of the New Islington masterplan.
 It provides houses for residents of the former Cardroom Estate who are set to return to the area, consisting of 18 units in total over a 0.45 hectare site.

 It is the eighth scheme to have been developed at New Islington, including Great Places’ post-modernist Islington Square, completed in 2006 and its green-roofed sister development, Guest Street, in 2007.
 Urban Splash developed the iconic Chips apartment block in 2009.